View articleDossier of the week

 Index measuring how likely customers are to recommend their bank to their family and friends.
 Based on polling conducted every quarter, this index reflects the number of customers who are critical of, neutral on or willing to promote the bank.

-Ratio intended to promote longer-term resilience through the introduction of additional incentives for banks to fund their activities using more stable sources of finance (namely with longer maturities).
-This structural liquidity ratio covering a one-year period has been designed to provide a viable structure for asset and liability maturities.
+Ratio intended to promote longer-term resilience through the introduction of additional incentives for banks to fund their activities using more stable resources of finance (namely with longer maturities).
+This structural liquidity ratio covering a one-year period has been designed to limit the funding of long term assets by short term resources.

 Calculated as gross operating income less the cost of risk.